dpiponi/pile/README.md

 You'll need Tensorflow 2.
 I installed it with the command

   `pip install tensorflow==2.0.0-beta0`
+or
+  `pip install tensorflow-gpu==2.0.0-beta0`

 On OSX it'll run slow as TF doesn't support GPUs on OSX.
 It does use multiple cores though, if you have them.

-On Linux with an nvidia GPU it should be fast.
+On Linux with an nvidia GPU it should be faster.
+Still way slower than hand constructed CUDA code.
+I'll release that when I've cleaned it up.

 I think you can run TF on Windows.